 If you’re interested in housing and you have a passion for helping people, you might want to consider a career as a real estate agent.
-Before you get started, you’ll want to look into how to get licensed as a real estate agent in your neighborhood, and then decide which brokerage you want to work for.
+Before you get started, you’ll want to look into how to become a real estate agent and how to get your real estate license in your neighborhood, and then decide which brokerage you want to work for.
 Here are a few things to keep in mind when deciding if a career as a real estate agent is right for you.

 Getting a Real Estate License